 This section summarizes the data from the location of the former OU III Carbon Tetrachloride Pump and Treat System and offers conclusions and recommendations for monitoring.
-This plume originated from a former 1000-gallon UST that had been used to store carbon tetrachloride.
-The tank was removed in 1998 and several gallons of carbon tetrachloride were released to the groundwater during this removal.
-This system began operating in October 1999, and was formally shut down and placed in standby mode in August 2004.
+This plume originated from a former 1,000-gallon UST that had been used to store carbon tetrachloride used for a research project.
+The tank was removed in 1998, and several gallons of carbon tetrachloride were released to the groundwater during this removal.
+The groundwater treatment system began operating in October 1999, and was formally shut down and placed in standby mode in August 2004.
 Final regulatory approval for decommissioning was received in October 2009.
-Decommissioning work commenced in May of 2010 and was completed in August 2010.
+Decommissioning work was completed in 2010.
 The scope of work included the abandonment of specific monitoring wells and all three extraction wells.
 All of the equipment in building TR 829 and the building itself was removed.